Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ![](assets/readme_images/README.006.png)

-The Header text when first landed on the page is the name of the club "Volkswagon Choice Camping" and the description text below it is a small summary of what the club provides the site visitor.
+The Header text, when first landed on the page, is the name of the club, "Volkswagon Choice Camping" and the description text below it is a small summary of what the club provides the site visitor.
 Both the Header and the description text get updated when any of the Top five buttons are pressed.
 For example, if "Lakeside C&C Park" is clicked/selected the header text and description text will change to be in line with the button chosen.
 Like the hero image, this is also completed with delay transition timers in conjunction with the addion and removal of CSS classes to provide opacity effects
 <br/><br/>